openresty-community/lua-resty-transaction-queue/README.markdown

 Developing Request Callback
 ========================

-The Callback Module need return a table, which mush include a execute method.
+The Callback Module need return a table, which mush include an execute method.

-The define of execute method is:
+The definition of execute method is:
 ```lua
   function _M.execute(task)
   end